QuickBooks Blog

 manage employees

-How your small business can support Equal Pay Day on March 12, 2024
+How businesses, employees, and advocates can support Equal Pay Day

-It’s no secret that gender discrimination is a key issue in the fight for universal equality, but what can we do to change it?
+It’s no secret that gender imbalances are a key issue in the fight for universal equality, but what can we do to change it?

-Whether you’re a small business owner who hopes to improve pay equity in your workplace or an employee looking for ways to raise your voice, you already have the power to effect change, You just need the right tools.
-Here’s everything you need to know about Equal Pay Day in 2024 — including how to support your colleagues, inspire lawmakers, and help eliminate the wage gap once and for all.
+Whether you’re a small business owner who hopes to improve pay equity in your workplace or an employee looking for ways to raise your voice, you already have the power to effect change.
+You just need the right tools.
+Here’s everything you need to know about Equal Pay Day—including how to support your colleagues, inspire lawmakers, and help close the wage gap once and for all.

 Equal Pay Days in the US